-I call this cause of this ubiquitous cause of failure of attempts at political persuasion the “fallacy of the assumed paradigm” because it rests on an unconscious assumption that our opponent’s paradigm (unstated beliefs, meanings of words, facts and their relevance to each other) is the same as ours – except in the few places where he explicitly tells us it isn’t.
+I call this cause of failure of attempts at political persuasion the “fallacy of the assumed paradigm” because it rests on an unconscious assumption that our opponent’s paradigm (unstated beliefs, meanings of words, facts and their relevance to each other) is the same as ours – except in the few places where she explicitly tells us it isn’t.

 A paradigm comprises all of the concepts in terms of which you perceive (let alone understand) the world and the relationships between them.
 It has a vocabulary that incorporates certain meanings and beliefs about the world, which enable you to turn new data and experiences into new beliefs.

 It is never possible to understand fully one paradigm from within a different one, just as you can’t understand the exact meanings of English words if you only speak French.
-(And no translation between them is direct, because no concept in one paradigm can be identical to one in another, unless all its relationships with all other concepts in the paradigm are identical.
+(And no translation between them is direct, because a concept or term in one paradigm is identical to a concept or term in another unless all its relationships with all other concepts or terms in the paradigm are identical.
 For example, the English word “home” has no exact translation into any other language.)

 For a person in the pro-life paradigm, who believes that an embryo is a human being with rights, then aborting it would be murder.
 But the pro-choice person is not in that paradigm.
 For the pro-life person to be able to think in the pro-choice paradigm (and thus change the mind of a pro-choice person), she needs to ask the question, “if Charlie is so comfortable with murdering fetuses, why doesn’t he murder non-fetuses?”